Siegel-Lab/BioSmoother/Manual.md

     Remember to undo the port forwarding from the client to th master node after you are done using Smoother and before you log out.
 This can be done by killing the ssh command: `killall ssh`.

 #### Setting up a webserver with Smoother
+.. index:: webserver, no_save, keep_alive, allow-websocket-origin

 Since Smoother is a web application, it can be set up as a webserver.
 This allows multiple users to access Smoother at the same time.
 To do this, you can use the `--keep_alive`, and `--no_save` options, so that Smoother does not shutdown once one user leaves and does not save the changes made by one user for the next user.
 To allow other machines connecting to the serer, you have to configure the `--allow-websocket-origin` option.
 For example, to allow connections from any machine, you can use the following command: `--allow-websocket-origin=*`.

 ### Overview of Smoother's interface

-Smoother's interface consists of several panels:
-- Navigation bar
-- Plot tools
-- Primary data
-- Secondary data
-- Annotations panel
-- Coordinate axis
-- Regions axis
-- Status bar
-- Settings tabs

-Components can be shown and hidden using the :kbd:`View->Panels` :guilabel:`Show / Hide` dropdown menu.
-The Annotation and the Secondary data panel hide theselves automatically if they do not contain data.
+.. index:: Show / Hide, Working spinner, Coordinate axis, Regions axis

 <figure align=center>
 <img src="./docs_conf/static/GUI.png" width=100%>
 <figcaption> <b>Figure:</b> Smoothers' Panels labeled by name. </figcaption>
 </figure>

+Smoother's interface consists of several panels:
+- *Working spinner*: Visible, while Smoother in computing a new heatmap.
+- *Un-/re-do arrows*: Click to undo or redo changes.
+- *Navigation bar*: Displays the currently visible region and allows to jump to a region of interest.
+- *Plot tools*: Allows toggeling ways to interact with the plots.
+- *Primary data*: Displays the heatmap.
+- *Secondary data*: Displays the coverage tracks.
+- *Annotations panel*: Displays the annotations.
+- *Coordinate axis*: Displays the coordinates within the contigs.
+- *Regions axis*: Displays the contigs.
+- *Status bar*: Displays the current status of Smoother.
+- *Settings tabs*: Allows changing the on-the-fly analysis parameters of Smoother.

+Panels can be shown and hidden using the :kbd:`View->Panels` :guilabel:`Show / Hide` dropdown menu.
+The Annotation and the Secondary data panel hide theselves automatically if they do not contain data.

 On the right-hand side of the interface, there are several tabs with buttons and sliders.
 These can be used to change several analysis parameters on-the-fly.